As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 13- Eighty Percent of the World’s Gold has yet to be Discovered

-This can happen because of many reasons.
-The deposit could be too deep to reach or it could be in a terrain that is too far away from a developed area.
+This can happen for many reasons.
+The deposit could be too deep to reach or in a terrain that is too far away from a developed area.

 TIP: You need to know something about how gold deposits occur to understand which rocks to look for when prospecting.
 Find out useful tips on finding gold in the article below: